ybertot/coq/doc/sphinx/proof-engine/tactics.rst

       inversion H.

    This technique works with any inductive predicate.
-In fact, the dependent induction tactic is just a wrapper around the induction tactic.
-One can make its own variant by just writing a new tactic based on the definition found inCoq.Program.Equality.
+In fact, the ``dependent induction`` tactic is just a wrapper around the ``induction`` tactic.
+One can make its own variant by just writing a new tactic based on the definition found in ``Coq.Program.Equality``.

-**Variants:**

-#. dependent induction ident generalizing ident 1 …ident n This
+.. tacv:: dependent induction @ident generalizing {+ @ident}

-   performs dependent induction on the hypothesis :n:`@ident` but first generalizes the goal by the given variables so that they are universally quantified in the goal.
+   This performs dependent induction on the hypothesis :n:`@ident` but first generalizes the goal by the given variables so that they are universally quantified in the goal.
 This is generally what one wants to do with the variables that are inside some constructors in the induction hypothesis.
 The other ones need not be further generalized.

+.. tacv:: dependent destruction @ident

-#. dependent destruction identThis performs the generalization of the
-   instance ident but uses destruct instead of induction on the generalized hypothesis.
-This gives results equivalent to inversion or dependent inversion if the hypothesis is dependent.
+   This performs the generalization of the instance :n:`@ident` but uses ``destruct`` instead of induction on the generalized hypothesis.
+This gives results equivalent to ``inversion`` or ``dependent inversion`` if the hypothesis is dependent.

-See also: `10.1`_ for a larger example of dependent induction and an explanation of the underlying technique.
+See also :ref:`TODO-10.1-dependentinduction` for a larger example of ``dependent induction`` and an explanation of the underlying technique.

-.. tacn:: function induction (qualid term 1 … term n )
+.. tacn:: function induction (@qualid {+ @term})
    :name: function induction

    The tactic functional induction performs case analysis and induction following the definition of a function.
-It makes use of a principle generated by Function (see Section `2.3`_) or Functional Scheme (see Section `13.2`_).
+It makes use of a principle generated by ``Function`` (see :ref:`TODO-2.3-Advancedrecursivefunctions`) or ``Functional Scheme`` (see :ref:`TODO-13.2-Generationofinductionschemeswithfunctionalscheme`).
    Note that this tactic is only available after a

 .. example::
    .. coqtop:: reset all